TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/release-notes/operator-0.17.md

 <details>
 <summary>Fixed creating duplicated APIDefinitions on Tyk </summary>

 Fix creating duplicated APIDefinitions on Tyk in case of cluster failures.
-If network errors happen while updating the APIDefinition, Tyk Operator retries the reconciliation based on the underlying error type.
+If network errors happen while updating the API Definition, Tyk Operator retries the reconciliation based on the underlying error type.
 </details>
 </li>
 </ul>